SomeWeekendReading/someweekendreading.github.io/_posts/2023-05-25-tacitus-ukraine.md

   describing what it was like to be beaten in battle by the Romans (though the Romans never really managed to hold territory in the Scottish north).

-Calgacus said, approximately, that the Romans come in, slaughter, rape, steal everything.
+Calgacus said, approximately, that the Romans come in, slaughter, rape, and steal everything.
 Then they smash anything left and kill everybody.
 Once they're standing on top of a pile of smoking rubble, they call _that_ peace.